 OnePlus 5T Apps Aren’t Fullscreen

 Another problem that everyone will likely face is apps that aren’t fullscreen.
-The OnePlus 5T has a new 18:9 aspect ratio long and skinny screen.
+The OnePlus 5T has an 18:9 aspect ratio long and skinny screen.
 It looks great, but some apps have black bars at the top and bottom.
-Similar to Widescreen movies a few years ago.
+Similar to widescreen movies a few years ago.

 As a quick tip, YouTube supports this for any device regardless of your settings.
 Pinch and zoom while playing a video on YouTube, and it will stretch to use the entire OP5T screen.
 Enjoy.